micahwoods/micahwoods.github.io/_posts/2020-02-17-soil-organic-matter-bullet-list.md

 ![bullet list img](/img/om_bullet.jpg)

-For more information about this important topic, have a look at:
+For more information about this important topic, please have a look at:

 * [One simple trick to transform greens](https://www.asianturfgrass.com/2019-06-25-one-simple-trick-better-greens/)
 * [Measuring organic matter](https://www.asianturfgrass.com/2019-06-10-measuring-organic-matter/)